 - Three audio: microphone in, stereo Line/headphone out, and line in

-- · Two serial
+- Two serial

 - Two USB

 - Parallel

 - Keyboard

 - Mouse

+- Monitor (on graphics adapter)

+- Video Feature (on Intergraph Intense 3D Pro 3400 PCI graphics adapter only)

+- Stereo Synchronization (on Intergraph Intense 3D Pro 3400 PCI graphics adapter only)

 - Ethernet LAN

-- Monitor (on graphics adapter)

-- SCSI (on SCSI adapter)
+- SCSI

 The monitor connector is located on the graphics adapter installed in an expansion slot.
-Your computer has either a Matrox AGP graphics adapter or an Intergraph PCI graphics adapter.
-The preinstalled graphics adapter type varies depending on your model.
+The installed graphics adapter varies depending on your model.
+Your computer has one of the following: